nolypen009/Restaurant-landing-page/README.md

 # Restaurant-landing-page
-Day 2 of my 10-day HTM and CSS challenge journey
+Day 2 of my 10-day HTML and CSS challenge journey